On products of long cycles: short cycle dependence and separation probabilities: Character explanation

 \subsection{Lemmas on character values}

-There are several ways to compute character values of the symmetric group in the literature: a change of basis in the symmetric function ring \cite{FrobeniusRepresentationSn} and Murnaghan-Nakayama combinatorial rule, which is in fact due to Littlewood and Richardson \cite[§ 11]{LittlewoodRichardsonCharactersSn} (for a modern treatment see \cite{Sagan} or \cite[§ 1.7]{Macdonald}).
+Two common methods of computing the characters of the symmetric group are found in the literature.
+One method is to use a change of basis in the symmetric function ring \cite{FrobeniusRepresentationSn}, and the second is the Murnaghan-Nakayama combinatorial rule, which is in fact due to Littlewood and Richardson \cite[§ 11]{LittlewoodRichardsonCharactersSn} (for a modern treatment see \cite{Sagan} or \cite[§ 1.7]{Macdonald}).

 The following lemma is already well known. \begin{lemma} Let $\pi$ be a partition of $n$, one has: